adrixdx/ms-pacman/README.md

   -Press F2 to start God Mode

-  -Press F3 to shw the direction ghosts are going to move
+  -Press F3 to show the direction ghosts are going to move